-While the current situation with COVID-19 may inhibit filmmaking as we know it, now is a perfect time to find distribution for content you already have in the can.
+While COVID-19 may inhibit filmmaking as we know it, now is a perfect time to find distribution for content you already have in the can.
 Maybe you have a documentary sitting on your production office computer you think is Netflix-worthy.
 Or quarantine opened up time to finish VFX on your short.

 In any case, having a distribution plan can be as important as making the work itself.
 That’s why we put together this guide on navigating the process of getting your content onto a streaming platform – with plenty of success stories as examples.